pingcap/docs/sql-statements/sql-statement-load-data.md

 > **Note:**
 >
 > - In earlier releases of TiDB, `LOAD DATA` committed every 20000 rows.
-In later versions (version <= v6.6.0), TiDB commits all rows in one transaction by default.
+> - In later versions (version <= v6.6.0), TiDB commits all rows in one transaction by default.
 > - Starting from v7.0.0, the number of rows to be committed in a batch is controlled by the `WITH batch_size=<number>` parameter of the `LOAD DATA` statement, which defaults to 1000 rows per commit.
-> - After upgrading from TiDB v4.0.0 or earlier versions, an error might occur `ERROR 8004 (HY000) at line 1: Transaction is too large, size: 100000058`.
+> - After upgrading from TiDB v4.0.0 or earlier versions, `ERROR 8004 (HY000) at line 1: Transaction is too large, size: 100000058` might occur.
 The recommended way to resolve this error is to increase the [`txn-total-size-limit`](/tidb-configuration-file.md#txn-total-size-limit) value in your `tidb.toml` file.
-If you are unable to increase this limit, you can also restore the behavior before upgrade by setting [`tidb_dml_batch_size`](/system-variables.md#tidb_dml_batch_size) to `20000`.
+If you are unable to increase this limit, you can also restore the behavior before the upgrade by setting [`tidb_dml_batch_size`](/system-variables.md#tidb_dml_batch_size) to `20000`.

 ## See also